6.4 quake strikes Puerto Rico amid heavy seismic activity

-The 6.4-magnitude quake cut power to the island as power plants shut down to protect themselves.
-Authorities said two plants suffered light damage and they expected power to be restored later Tuesday.
-Puerto Rico’s main airport was operating normally, using generator power.

-“I’ve never been so scared in my life,” said Nelson Rivera, a 70-year-old resident who fled his home in the city of Ponce, near the epicenter of the quake. “ I didn’t think we would get out.
-I said: ‘We’ll be buried here.’”
+SAN JUAN, Puerto Rico (AP) — A 6.4-magnitude earthquake struck Puerto Rico before dawn on Tuesday, and was followed three hours later by an aftershock measuring 6.0.
+They are the largest in a series of quakes that have struck the U.S. territory in recent days and caused heavy damage in some areas.

-Teacher Rey González told The Associated Press that his uncle was killed when a wall collapsed on him at the home they shared in Ponce.
+At least one person was known to have died.
+Teacher Rey González told the AP that his uncle was killed when a wall collapsed on him at the home they shared.
 He said 73-year-old Nelson Martínez was disabled and that he and his father cared for him.

+Puerto Rico’s power authority said on Twitter that one of the country’s main power plants, which sits near the epicenter, had been damaged, but officials expect to restore power to the island later Tuesday.

-The U.S. Geological Survey said the quake hit at 4:24 a.m. just south of the island at a shallow depth of six miles (10 kilometers).
+The U.S. Geological Survey said the quake hit at 4:24 a.m. just south of the island at a shallow depth of 10 kilometers.
 It initially gave the magnitude as 6.6 but later adjusted it.
-At 7:18 a.m., a magnitude-6.0 aftershock hit the same area.
+At 7:18 a.m. the magnitude-6.0 aftershock hit the same area.
 People reported strong shaking and staff at a local radio station said live on air that they were leaving their building

 A tsunami alert was issued for Puerto Rico and the U.S. Virgin Islands after the initial quake, but was later canceled.